Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Discussion

 \subsection{Model-human alignment rankings shift across the OOD spectrum}

 We find that VLMs were most consistently aligned with human behavior across the spectrum, CNNs were more aligned than ViTs for near-OOD, and ViTs were comparable to VLMs and better than CNNs for far-OOD regimes.
 These regime-dependent patterns reveal how architectural biases manifest differently under varying levels of degradation.
 CNNs achieve high near-OOD alignment despite their texture bias~\cite{geirhos2018imagenet}, which may reflect two possibilities.
-First, when texture and shape cues remain partially intact in near-OOD, CNNs align with humans while relying on fundamentally different features -- texture and shape are often correlated in images, allowing different strategies to converge on similar outputs.
-Second, under moderate degradation, humans may draw on multiple features rather than relying on shape alone such as exploiting informative texture cues, thereby aligning more with CNNs.
+First, when texture and shape cues remain partially intact in near-OOD, CNNs align with humans while relying on fundamentally different features -- one possibility is that texture and shape are often correlated in images, allowing different strategies to converge on similar outputs.
+Second, under moderate degradation, humans may draw on multiple features such as informative texture cues rather than relying on shape alone, thereby aligning more with CNNs.
 CNNs' behavior in far-OOD catastrophically diverges from humans, with EC and MA approaching zero.
-This reveals that the representations CNNs develop do not align with human behavior when information becomes severely degraded, and that high alignment in normal to mildly degraded conditions does not guarantee alignment in general.
+This reveals that the representations CNNs develop do not align with human behavior when information is severely degraded, and that high alignment in normal to mildly degraded conditions does not guarantee alignment in general.

 ViTs uniquely demonstrate the poorest near-OOD alignment with humans despite often maintaining high or even superior accuracy compared to other architectures.
 This means that high accuracy does not necessarily translate to human-like error patterns -- ViTs can achieve strong overall performance whilst making different errors to humans.
 In contrast, ViTs achieve the strongest alignment in the far-OOD regime, comparable to VLMs.
 Under severe degradation, ViTs maintain behavioral correspondence with humans compared to CNNs.
 Indeed, ViTs are less texture-dependent than CNNs~\cite{tuli2021convolutional} which may contribute to their sustained far-OOD alignment: when severe distortions remove fine details, ViTs' reduced reliance on high-frequency texture features may allow them to make human-like decisions based on remaining coarse information.